scarlinj/Challenge_13-E-Commerce_Back-End/README.md

 ## Installation

 - Clone this repository.
-- run "npm install express sequelize mysql2" in the Develop directory.
+- run "npm install express sequelize mysql2" in the Develop directory to configure these methods in your directory.
-- Add and edit .env file to your configuration.
+- Add and edit an .env file to your configuration, including your MySQL username, and MySQL password.
 - Create your database by running "source db/schema.sql" from the MySQL shell.
+From here you can add and edit data in that database.
-- Run "node seeds/index.js" at the command line if you wish to further test with provided database.
+- Run "node seeds/index.js" at the command line if you wish to further test with the database provided.
 - Start server and connect to database by running "npm start" at your command line.